smart-facility/cognicity-rem-server/README.md

 Please refer to [package.json](package.json) for details of dependencies.

 ### Installation
-Download the source code for cognicity-server from github: [https://github.com/smart-facility/cognicity-server](https://github.com/smart-facility/cognicity-server) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).
+Download the source code for cognicity-rem-server from github: [https://github.com/smart-facility/cognicity-rem-server](https://github.com/smart-facility/cognicity-rem-server) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).
-To check it out using git, run `git clone --recursive git@github.com:smart-facility/cognicity-server`, which will also check out the default web site submodule [https://github.com/smart-facility/petajakarta-web](https://github.com/smart-facility/petajakart-web), which if you fork you can change to your own set of pages (refer to config.public_dir and config.url_prefix in the config.js file).
+To check it out using git, run `git clone --recursive git@github.com:smart-facility/cognicity-rem-server`, which will also check out the default web site submodule [https://github.com/smart-facility/https://github.com/smart-facility/cognicity-rem-web](https://github.com/smart-facility/https://github.com/smart-facility/cognicity-rem-web), which if you fork you can change to your own set of pages (refer to config.public_dir and config.url_prefix in the config.js file).
 If you have already cloned the repository, and want to check out the submodule, then run
 ```shell
 git submodule init
 git submodule update
 ```
-To update the submodule, first `cd petajakarta-web` then `git pull origin master`, then `cd ..` to move back to the main cognicity-server directory and then `git commit` and `git push` along with any other changes.
+To update the submodule, first `cd cognicity-rem-web` then `git pull origin master`, then `cd ..` to move back to the main cognicity-rem-server directory and then `git commit` and `git push` along with any other changes.

 #### Platform-specific notes ####
 To build on OS X we recommend using [homebrew](http://brew.sh) to install node, npm, and required node modules as follows: